-- Housing-related: Lenders must obtain at least one housing-related source for a non-traditional credit history.
-The credit agency must specify in the report whether verification was obtained from a professional management company or from an individual landlord. - Utilities (when not included in the rental housing payment): Utilities include electricity, gas, water, and payments for cable or telephone service. - Other payments: - Payments for medical insurance coverage, automobile insurance, life insurance policies, and rental insurance payments.
-Payroll deductions for these items are excluded from use as an acceptable trade line. - Payments to local department, furniture, appliance, or specialty stores; rental payments related to durable goods (including automobiles); medical; school tuition; child care; loans obtained by an individual (if there is written agreement and the borrower can provide copies of cancelled checks to indicate payments are consistent with the terms of the agreement); and authorized user accounts (if there is written documentation to support the borrower has been solely responsible for payments during the most recent 12 months). - The consumer reporting agency should provide the lender all documentation received for each credit reference listed on the credit report.
+- Housing-related: Lenders must obtain at least one housing-related source for a nontraditional credit history.
+The credit agency must specify in the report whether verification was obtained from a professional management company or from an individual landlord. - Utilities (when not included in the rental housing payment): Utilities include electricity, gas, water, cable and telephone service. - Other payments: - Payments for medical insurance coverage, automobile insurance, life insurance policies, and rental insurance payments.
+Payroll deductions for these items are excluded from use as an acceptable trade line. - Payments to local department, furniture, applianceor specialty stores; rental payments related to durable goods (including automobiles); medical; school tuition; child care; loans obtained by an individual (if there is written agreement and the borrower can provide copies of canceled checks to indicate payments are consistent with the terms of the agreement); and authorized user accounts (if there is written documentation to support the borrower has been solely responsible for payments during the most recent 12 months). - The consumer reporting agency should provide the lender all documentation received for each credit reference listed on the credit report.